BP 8102 User Authentication

 2. Sign agreement to comply with all College policies and procedures for accessing and handling sensitive information

-4. Before being assigned access credentials, new employees or contracted service providers shall pass a Level 2 criminal background check.
+4. Before being assigned access credentials, new employees and contracted service providers shall pass a Level 2 criminal background check.

 Least privilege